RomualdRousseau/Any2Json-Net-Classifier/src/site/markdown/index.md

 # About Any2Json Net Classifier

-Any2Json module to tag tabular output implementing embeddings.
+Any2Json plugin to tag tabular output implementing embeddings.

 ## Description